followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/onItemDeleting.md

 <!--/shortDescription-->

 <!--fullDescription-->
-To cancel item deletion, assign **true** to the **cancel** field of the handler parameter.
-To perform an asynchronous action before deleting an item, assign a [jQuery.Promise](http://api.jquery.com/Types/#Promise) to the **cancel** field.
-The item will be deleted once the Deferred object of this Promise is resolved.
-The code below adds a confirmation dialog displayed before the item is deleted.
+You can cancel item deletion by setting the handler parameter's **cancel** field to **true**.
+This field also accepts a Promise ([jQuery](http://api.jquery.com/Types/#Promise) or [native](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)), which enables you to perform an asynchronous action before an item is deleted.

     <!--JavaScript-->
     var widgetOptions = {